RKS786/BusyBuy-Redux-toolkit/README.md

 ## BusyBuy - E-Commerce Web Application

-BusyBuy is a web application designed for customers of an e-commerce business.
-It provides various features to enhance the shopping experience for users.
-Below is an overview of the features and functionalities of BusyBuy:
+BusyBuy is a comprehensive web application designed to enhance the shopping experience for users of an e-commerce platform.
+This version of BusyBuy leverages Redux Toolkit for efficient global state management.

 ### Features: